Normal processing time

 In ‘How to apply’ tab you can, amongst other things, see a number of examples of documents that may be relevant to submit together with the application form.

-If your business in Denmark is not yet fully established and functioning, it may be difficult in some situations to show sufficient documentation that you can be registered based on grounds for residence as a self-employed person.
-In that situation, you can choose to apply to be registered on other grounds, such as a person with sufficient funds (self-supporting).
-Read more about self-supporting persons.
-When your business is fully established at a later date, you can choose to change your registration.
+If your business in Denmark is not yet fully established and functioning, it may be difficult in some situations to show sufficient documentation for you to get an EU residence document as a self-employed person.

 As an EU citizen, you may freely enter Denmark and you may begin to work upon arrival.
 You do not need a permit to work in Denmark.